baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part1setup.md

 ## Cloud or not cloud?
 Chose wisely!

-This workshop will require to install few things such as DBT (Python package), a PostgreSQL client and Metabase (Docker image for the easiest installation way).
+This workshop will require to install few things such as dbt (Python package), a PostgreSQL client and Metabase (Docker image for the easiest installation way).

 You can opt to install everything locally on your computer if you have enough access rights to do it.